black-comb/ts-flex-query/README.md

       // ...
     );
     ```
+    Prerequisite: You have TypeScript types (Node in this example) describing your data model, including both atomic fields and navigation and collection properties.
 1. Define the query result type and work with it in your code, e.g., to convert the query result received from a server to a view model:
     ```TS
     import { EvaluatedQueryType } from 'ts-flex-query/types';